-- (1) To block glare from the front, swing down the main sun visor. - (2) To block glare from the side, remove the main sun visor from the center mount and swing the visor to the side. - (3) To block glare from the side and front, swing down the sub-sun visor (if so equipped). - Slide the extension sun visor (if so equipped) in or out as needed.
+To block glare from the front, swing down the main sun visor.

+- (2) To block glare from the side, remove the main sun visor from the center mount and swing the visor to the side. - (3) To block glare from the side and front, swing down the sub-sun visor (if so equipped). - Slide the extension sun visor (if so equipped) in or out as needed.

-- Do not store the sun visor before returning the extension to its original position. - Store the main sun visor after storing the extension sun visor and sub-sun visor. - Do not pull the extension sun visor forcedly downward.
+- Do not store the sun visor before returning the extension to its original position. - Do not pull the extension sun visor forcedly downward.